markdown-it/markdown-it/test/fixtures/commonmark/spec.txt

 ````````````````````````````````

-The spaces after the `>` characters can be omitted:
+The space or tab after the `>` characters can be omitted:

 ```````````````````````````````` example
 ># Foo